caojiachen1/grobid-rs/docs/JSON_IMPLEMENTATION.md

 1. **Library API**: `process_header_json`, `process_references_json`, and other JSON functions are available in the library API
 2. **Type Safety**: All outputs are properly typed with comprehensive Serde structs
 3. **CLI Integration**: CLI commands use the library's JSON functions
+4. **HTTP Compatibility**: JSON output can be returned from HTTP endpoints matching Grobid's servlet API
-4. **Test Coverage**: Proper unit and integration tests cover the functionality
+5. **Test Coverage**: Proper unit and integration tests cover the functionality
-5. **Documentation**: Well-documented API with examples
+6. **Documentation**: Well-documented API with examples

 ## Future Enhancements